Decorative skulls and paintings, Chapel of Bones, Evora

 There’s little information about the building so we almost missed the spiral staircase to the roof of the cloisters (it’s opposite the toilets).
 It’s worth the climb for the city views, the close up of the gigantic rose window and the 14th century relief carving of Gerald the Fearless, aka the Giraldo of Praça do Giraldo.
 This local hero was instrumental in turfing the Moors out of Évora in 1167 during the reconquest that resulted in the creation of Portugal as a country.

 Practicalities: Largo do Marquês de Marialva.
 Open daily from 9 am to 5 pm (last entry at 4pm).
-Tickets range from €2.50 to €4.50 depending on how much you want to see.
-We paid €3.50 as we didn’t bother with the sacred art museum (you can see plenty of this in the Evora Museum).
+Ticket prices vary depending on how much you want to see.
+We didn’t bother with the sacred art museum (you can see plenty of this in the Evora Museum).
+If you’re able, take the opportunity to climb to the roof – the city views and surrounding plains are one of the highlights for many visitors and help you understand Évora’s layout.

 4. Pop into the Carriage Museum